What is hydrotherapy?

 It is important that any client has confidence in the therapist treating their dog.
-By choosing to use a Registered Canine Hydrotherapist (RCH) you can be assured that the hydrotherapist looking after your dog or cat is trained in hydrotherapy and is trained to a high standard understanding the needs of each individual dog and the care needed for its condition.
+By choosing to use a Qualified Canine Hydrotherapist you can be assured that the hydrotherapist looking after your dog or cat is trained in hydrotherapy and is trained to a high standard understanding the needs of each individual dog and the care needed for its condition.

-Gail Baker – NARCH Registered Hydrotherapist, ABC Level 3 Qualified in small animal hydrotherapy
+Gail Baker – ABC Level 3 Qualified in small animal hydrotherapy

 Ellie Casson – ABC Level 3 qualified in small animal Hydrotherapy